Other IET Awards

 IET Diamond Jubilee scholarships are funded and assessed by the IET, charitable foundations and engineering companies.
 If you apply for a scholarship, you should provide a statement "Why you should receive a Diamond Scholarship".
 If you are awarded an IET Scholarship you will be expected to be an Ambassador for the IET and the engineering profession and to sign the Terms and Conditions (PDF).
 Also, you are advised to research the companies - currently BT and Siemens - and indicate if and why you would like to gain work experience with any of them.
 The other funders are BAE Systems, ERA Foundation, Royal Commission for the Exhibition of 1851 and Belling Charitable Settlement.

 Please note: you cannot hold more than one company-sponsored scholarship.
-If you have a Diamond Jubilee Scholarship supported by Siemens or BT, you cannot hold another company-sponsored scholarship such as IET Power Academy, E3 Academy, UKESF, GCHQ and BP.
-Please contact us at firstname.lastname@example.org if you have any questions on a scholarship you hold.
+If you have a Diamond Jubilee Scholarship supported by BT or Siemens, you cannot hold another company-sponsored scholarship such as IET Power Academy, E3 Academy, UKESF, GCHQ and BP.
+Please contact us at email@example.com if you have any questions on a scholarship you hold.

 Diamond Jubilee Scholarships: